Quantum Euler angles and agency-dependent spacetime: Conclusions

 The nature of this fuzziness is distinct from the one usually associated with quantum references frames (QRFs) \cite{angelo2011physics,Giacomini:2017zju,Vanrietvelde:2018pgb,AhmadAli:2021ajb,delaHamette:2020dyi,delaHamette:2021oex, Castro-Ruiz:2019nnl, Hoehn:2019fsy,Lizzi:2018qaf}, which arises describing the frame itself as an ordinary quantum system.
 The key difference is the source of the frame fuzziness: for QRFs it is governed by Planck's constant $\hbar$ and follows from the standard laws of quantum mechanics, while in our scenario it is the deformation of spatial rotations, governed by the parameter $q$, that produces the fuzziness.
 Accordingly, the states encoding the fuzziness are associated with physical systems (including the frame) in the context of QRFs, while here they describe the relation between two frames.
 QRFs can be in relative superposition, however, the transformations between them act on the states of the physical systems directly, without being described by a quantum state of their own.

 Classically, all observers can objectively reconstruct the sky.
 In our work, they are agents: using quantum rotations, they reconstruct their own version of the sky based on their choices of the $z$-axis and there is no operational procedure they can use to reconstruct it objectively.
 In fact, even if they were to exchange their data, they would need to $q$-rotate it in their coordinates, inevitably introducing the intrinsic uncertainty predicted by the $SU_q(2)$ model.
-This feature can be paramount in developing a new paradigm of physics in which \emph{agents cannot be subtracted from the Universe they observe}.

 The next step in this program would be to develop a fully relativistic and relational picture.
 To do so, we should first consider the case in which more observers are involved, understanding which states can describe the composition of deformed rotations.
 Then the framework should be extended to the translations and boosts sectors.